Gheebulum Kunungai (Moreton Island) National Park

-Gheebulum Kunungai (Moreton Island) is a national park which covers 98% of Moreton Island (Mulgumpin) in Queensland, Australia, 58km northeast of Brisbane.
+Gheebulum Kunungai (Moreton Island) is a national park which covers 98% of Moreton Island (Mulgumpin) in Queensland, Australia, 40 km northeast of center of the Brisbane.
+Its in the eastern part of the City of Brisbane.
 It has three main townships, Bulwer, Cowan Cowan and Kooringal.

 The island is home to Queensland's oldest operating lighthouse located at Cape Moreton on the northern tip of the island.
 The township of Cowan was home to the Australian soldiers during WWII and many relics remain on the island.
 Access to the park was restricted during a clean-up of oil from the 2009 southeast Queensland oil spill.

 Activities such as bushwalking, fishing and watersports are popular in the park.
 Humpback whale can be seen in surrounding waters between late winter and spring.

 In 2021 Moreton Island National Park was renamed to Gheebulum Coonungai National Park following the transfer of Moreton Island (Mulgumpin)'s ownership from the Queensland Government back to the native Quandamooka People.
 The names Gheebulum and Coonungai are the Quandamooka name of two spiritually significant sand hills within the national park.